What Two Years of Operational Drift Actually Costs

 4. Phased Rollout Blueprint

-The two-year plan was structured into clear, achievable stages:
+The two-year plan broke into three stages:

-• Phase 3 (18–24 months): Scaling with automation, metrics, and partnerships that expand reach.
+• Phase 3 (18–24 months): scaling — automation, metrics, partnerships that extend reach.

 5. The Blueprint Package